sparkbox/lamppost/README.md

   font-weight: $weight;
 }
 ```

-### About Page
-You'll want to fill out your own about page.
-To do this, edit `app/views/about/_about_content.html.erb`.

 ### Setup DNS & SSL
 Lamp Post is configured to force [SSL (https)](https://support.google.com/webmasters/answer/6073543?hl=en).
 This can be overridden if need be (see below).
 To setup SSL with DNSimple: